kutis96/wiprog/README.md

   try to build this on a different machine.
 - It isn't a product meant to be sold or developed further.
 If you wish to turn this into something like that, good luck.
 You might want to start from scratch, though.
+- It isn't a remote AVR programmer.
+Maybe it could become one, someday.
+Probably not.
+You can try that, if you want.
+- It isn't going to be maintained.
+Feel free to fork it and maintain it yourself, if you find it useful.

 Do not use this in production of any sort.